Early history of Waterford Men’s Hockey Club and Waterford Ladies Hockey Club 1910s and 1920s

 In the 1950s and 1960s the Waterford Men’s and Ladies Hockey Clubs had a very vibrant fundraising social scene.
 For a number of years throughout the summer months very successful Waterford Hockey Club Saturday dances were held in the Haven Hotel in Dunmore East.

-Waterford Men’s and Ladies Hockey Clubs moves to Newtown School and Waterford YMCA Hockey Club ceases 1967
+Waterford Men’s and Ladies Hockey Clubs move to Newtown School and Waterford YMCA Hockey Club ceases 1967

 In the early 1960s the South Eastern League disbanded and a number of Waterford YMCA men’s players arranged to play for Connacht at Inter-Provincial level, to strengthen Connacht’s Provincial team.